The Gunfighter (2014 film): Plot

 A gunfighter enters a saloon, and his actions are narrated by an unseen voice, much to the confusion of those in the saloon.
 The narrator begins revealing the thoughts of the characters, as a typical film narrator would, yet the thoughts are mostly personal or humiliating to the characters.
 The characters test the narrator's truthfulness by instructing a woman, Sally, to think of a number, which the narrator correctly states.
-Once the narrator makes it known that almost every patron of the bar has practiced infidelity and the gunfighter himself is gay, almost every character draws a gun, initiating a Mexican standoff.
+Once the narrator makes it known that almost every patron of the bar has practiced infidelity (including one case of bestiality) and that the gunfighter himself is gay, almost every character draws a gun, initiating a Mexican standoff.
 The gunfighter realises the narrator's sadism, as he is trying to make the patrons kill one another.

 He gives a speech about disregarding the narrator's divisive language and coming together to form a utopia.
 The narrator then discloses that the gunslinger had killed the son of one of the patrons, after which everyone shoots at each other.
 By the end of the shootout, each patron in the saloon is killed, except for Sally, whom the narrator explains will die from mauling by a rabid wolf the following day.